 C – Pass

-What’s included in your course fee?
+What’s included in your TEFL course fee

-- Course Transcript direct from the awarding body
+- Course Transcript issued by awarding body

 - Invaluable real world teaching practice before you start your teaching career!

-- Back to basics grammar
+- FREE Back to basics grammar

-- FREE Games & Lessons pack – invaluable resource when you start teaching
+- FREE Games & Lessons pack – Invaluable resource when you start teaching

 - Personal tutor support